SC3020-Group10/Project2/README.md

 # Installation notes
 1. Do ensure that the sql files are in `<root folder>/tables` and the csv files are in `<root folder>/tables/files` as the sql files assume this directory structure.
+2. Do remember to run `chmod +x setup.sh` if `setup.sh` is not executable.
-2. The setup script could take a long while to load at `lineitem` table as there are 6001215 rows.
+3. The setup script could take a long while to load at `lineitem` table as there are 6001215 rows.
+4. Some queries may take a few seconds to load if the number of rows retrieved is very large.